A Complete Guide To Vegan Shoes by Footwear Experts

 Veganism and vegan fashion are currently exploding in popularity as they transcend from a once niche lifestyle choice to one of the fastest-growing movements in the world.
 In the UK alone, the number of vegans increased by almost half a million over the past year and this growth is showing no signs of slowing down.
-This approach to the consumption of mainly food and fashion is being tested by many as they become more conscious of the effects their existing lifestyle has on the environment.
-With a focus on vegan shoes, we have used our decades of knowledge & experience working in the footwear industry to create this complete guide.
+This approach to the consumption of mainly food and fashion is being adopted by many as they become more conscious of the effects their existing lifestyle has on the environment.
+With a focus on vegan shoes, we have used our decades of knowledge and experience working in the footwear industry to share our wisdom on vegan shoes.
 Throughout this guide we will discuss:

 - The best vegan brands and styles currently available

 Identifying which shoes are vegan is not always very easy!
 Obviously, a shoe that has any leather components will not be suitable.
 Look out for the sticker on the shoes showing what materials are used.
 This is a good starting point.

 However, even though shoes can be made exclusively from man-made materials, they are not always guaranteed to be vegan.
 This is because often the glues and dyes used derive from animal products.
 As veganism becomes increasingly popular, brands are now being clearer when letting customers know what styles are vegan.
 They usually do this by stating it on the box or attaching a swing tag so they can be identified easily.

 Some footwear is clearly not suitable for vegetarians and vegans with the use of leathers, suede and nubuck for the uppers, soles and lining.
 However, many footwear companies also use animal-based glue in the assembly of their footwear.
 The essential thing is that to be vegan they must not be derived from any animal products.
 Here are a few vegan-friendly materials to look out for:

 Pros and Cons of Vegan Leather